xQsM3/multi-bees-tracking/README.md

 ./ant_tracking/rcnn/models

 # datasets
-the datasets for both detection and appearance description are published here:
+the datasets for both detector and appearance descriptor training are published here:
 https://fh-aachen.sciebo.de/s/azh8VO32sH3GRvG

+the bumblebee training dataset for the faster R-CNN detector consists of over 10 000 images with 15 000 annotations the bumlbebee training dataset for the appearance descriptor consists of 144 images with 12 bumblebee identities

 # Usage